CENG501-Projects/CENG501-Spring2022/Project_Kose_Varli/README.md

 ## 3.2.
 Running the code

-@TODO: Explain your code & directory structure and how other people can run it.
+Our directory tree of Github can be seen as:
 ```bash
 ├── README.md
 ├── experiments